Ellen Galinsky

 Ellen Galinsky (born April 1942) is an American author known for her work in family-related studies, specifically parenthood and child-care.
 Galinsky is the author of over 100 books and reports, as well as more than 300 articles.

 Galinsky is the co-founder of Families and Work Institute and currently serves as its president and director.
 The Families and Work Institute is a non-profit organization, founded in 1989, with a focus on providing research on today's workplace, family, and community.

 Biography

 Early life and education

 Ellen Galinsky was born on April 24, 1942, to Melvin H. and Leora May.
 Galinsky was born in Pittsburgh, Pennsylvania.
 On August 15, 1965, Galinsky was married to Norman Galinsky.
 The couple has two children, Philip and Lara.

 Galinsky has received a Bachelor of Arts in child studies from Vassar College and a Master of Science in Child Development from Bank Street College of Education.

 Employment

-Galinsky was a teacher at Bank Street College of Education for 25 years.
-Galinsky is the Chief Science Officer and Executive Director for the Bezos Family Foundation.
-Galinsky co-founded and currently serves as president of Families and Work Institute.
+Galinsky was a teacher at the Bank Street College of Education for 25 years.
+She is the Chief Science Officer and Executive Director for the Bezos Family Foundation.

+Galinsky co-founded and currently serves as president of the Families and Work Institute.